 A six-month study of perimenopausal women was conducted at the University of Vienna in Austria comparing the topical application of estriol and estradiol creams.
 The doctors found that skin symptoms of aging improved, and that those treated with estriol obtained superior results in decreased wrinkle depth, with no systemic hormonal side effects noted.

 In another study, twenty women with mild crow’s feet, rough textured skin, and moderate skin tone with some blotching and imperfections applied a topical solution containing estriol with 15 other ingredients on only one side of their faces over a six-week period.
 All of the subjects reported that their skin texture on the treated side was smoother and that the quality of their skin had improved, while 90% and 80% said that the moisture content and elasticity of their skin had increased, respectively giving them a healthier and younger-looking appearance.
 Clinical assessments showed a baseline improvement of 19% increase in elasticity and 9% increase in moisture in the skin after just one week.

-Now available: Defy Medical now offers a new line of customized Dermatology and Skincare products.
+Defy Medical offerscustomized Dermatology and Skincare products.
 Estriol is an active ingredient found in our Advanced Cell Repair Gel, a product designed to reduce wrinkles, support collagen synthesis, increase hydration, and enhance skin quality.
 Receive 25% off your first order of any Dermatology and Skincare product.
 To learn more about skincare therapies available at Defy, please contact: [email protected] or call: 813-445-7342.